withfig/themes/README.md

 3. Now run `cp template.json themes/<name>.json` and start editing your new theme 😊

-4. If you want to try out your theme locally you will need to first copy the theme to your local `.fig/themes` folder using
+4. If you want to try out your theme locally you will need to first copy the theme to your local `/Users/<your_username>/Library/Application Support/fig/themes/themes` folder using

 ```
-cp themes/<name>.json ~/.fig/themes
+cp themes/<name>.json /Users/<your_username>/Library/Application\ Support/fig/themes/themes

-fig settings autocomplete.theme <name>
+fig settings theme <name>
 ```

 ## 😊 Need Help?